Detection horizon for the neutrino burst from the stellar helium flash: The core helium flash

 Figure~\ref{fig:luminosity} shows the evolution of the energy-generation rate around the He flash.
 In particular, we focus on the energy-production rate $L_{3\alpha}$ due to the triple-$\alpha$ reaction (upper curves) and $L_{{\rm N}\alpha}$ due to $\alpha$ capture on ${}^{14}$N (lower curves).
 Time is measured with respect to $t_{\rm peak}$, the instant of maximum $L_{3\alpha}$.
 The peak of $L_{{\rm N}\alpha}$ is slightly delayed as one can infer from the vertical lines.
 For the $1\,M_\odot$ model, $L_{3\alpha}$ increases by about two orders of magnitude starting from two weeks before the peak and then decreases as the He burning region expands. $L_{{\rm N}\alpha}$ increases even more dramatically in this period, while it tracks $L_{3\alpha}$ after the peak.

 The evolution of the energy release is similar for the $1\,M_\odot$ and $1.8\,M_\odot$ models, as well as several ones with intermediate mass that we have run (not shown here).
 For the $2\,M_\odot$ model, the evolution of the energy release is flatter.
 For somewhat larger masses, there is no longer a He flash, as He ignites before developing a degenerate core.
-Moreover, we can see that the ignition radius is ever larger for the models with smaller masses, whereas for $M\agt 2\,M_\odot$, the temperature maximum is at the center.
+Moreover, our simulations show that the ignition radius is ever larger for the models with smaller masses, whereas for $M\agt 2\,M_\odot$, the temperature maximum is at the center (results not shown here).

 The mixing-length treatment in such spherically symmetric models generally predicts convection to develop from the radius of He ignition outwards~\cite{Mocak:2008}.
 As a consequence, these models tend to predict a succession of He subflashes occurring closer to the center.
 This is indeed the case in our models.
-However, since this feature is questioned by multidimensional simulations, we focus on the primary He flash.
+However, since this feature is questioned by multidimensional simulations (cf., e.g., Ref.~\cite{Dearborn:2005bb}), we focus on the primary He flash.

 Our model with $1\,M_\odot$ is representative for the He flash in stars with ZAMS mass not too close to the limiting value of around $2\,M_\odot$, beyond which there is no flash.
 Therefore, in the following, we restrict ourselves to the $1\,M_\odot$ case, where we find He to ignite when $M_{\rm core}=0.48\,M_\odot$.
 The ignition point is at a mass coordinate from the center of $m=0.17\,M_\odot$, where shortly before He ignition, $\rho\simeq5\times10^5~{\rm g}~{\rm cm}^{-3}$ and $T=10^8~{\rm K}$.